 My favourite aspect of this course was the genuine feedback that I received for each submission.
 Each response was about a page long and broke down my assignment submission into what was considered either brilliant or needed improvement and editing.
 My tutor genuinely put a lot of time and effort into his responses and as a student it makes you feel as if your work is actually getting taken seriously, rather than just receiving a general mark.

-Upon completion, I received my diploma promptly and it now hangs proudly upon the walls of my office.
 I now run my own blog, which I’m slowly gaining followers on and have just received my very first batch of business cards with my ‘freelance travel journalism’ details on.
 I live in a tourist town, so I’ve teamed up with a few local travel organisations to help them with brochures and advertising, something I never would have dreamed of doing prior to this course.

 The course gave me a whole new sense of confidence and a much clearer understanding of the journalism industry and how I can make my writing skills work for me.
 I would recommend this to anybody who is interested in travel writing as both a hobby, and a career.